 Hypertension is also dangerous because it doesn’t cause symptoms.
 You can have high blood pressure for years and never know unless you get your blood pressure checked at an annual physical exam.

 The doctors at Boerne Family Medicine take a comprehensive approach to treating high blood pressure.
 Your treatment plan may include one or more of the following steps:

-Treat underlying health conditions
+Treat underlying health conditions:

 Your doctor at Boerne Family Medicine treats any medical issues you may have that cause or contribute to high blood pressure.

-Create a lifestyle plan
+Create a lifestyle plan:

 If your blood pressure is dangerously high at the time of diagnosis, your doctor at Boerne Family Medicine may recommend starting antihypertensive medications immediately.
-Otherwise, they prescribe medications are prescribed when lifestyle changes fail to lower your blood pressure.
+Otherwise, medications are prescribed when lifestyle changes fail to lower your blood pressure.

 If you haven’t had your blood pressure checked in the last year, please call or book an appointment online for an exam.
 Early detection is essential to prevent chronic health problems.